ycros/model-templater/README.md

 ## Features

-- Renders jinja templates with a variety of test cases.
+- Renders jinja templates with a variety of test cases
-- Re-renders templates when either the template file change.
+- Re-renders templates when template files change
+- Direct editing of Hugging Face model chat templates with two-way sync
+- Automatic backup of original config files before modification
-- CLI tool for extracting and injecting chat templates from/to Hugging Face model tokenizer_config.json files.
+- CLI tool for extracting and injecting chat templates from/to Hugging Face model tokenizer_config.json files

 ## License